doedje/jquery.soap/README.md

 	- the request as sent to the server
 	- the response from the server

-**I also have a dayjob with deadlines and I'm a dad of two lovely girls, so please understand I am not always able to reply to you...
-Thanx for understanding!! =]**
+_I also have a dayjob with deadlines and I'm a dad of two lovely little girls, so please understand I am not always able to reply to you... **Thanx for understanding!! =]**_

 Authors / History
 -----------------